ClarenceHoo/TensorFlow_Notebooks/README.md

-Exercises in this repo are inspired by Udacity's Deep Learning class with TensorFlow - I may branch out to more complex TensorFlow models
+Exercises here are inspired by Udacity's Deep Learning class with TensorFlow - I may branch out to more complex TensorFlow models
 ===========================================================

 Course information can be found at https://www.udacity.com/course/deep-learning--ud730